Nov 22, 2024

 by Diane Lilli | Jan 13, 2021

-Colorado Attorney General Phil Weiser talks during a news conference at the AG's offices in Denver, CO Photo Source: Colorado Attorney General Phil Weiser talks during a news conference at the AG's offices in Denver, Colorado.
+Colorado Attorney General Phil Weiser speaking at a press conference regarding the investigation into Elijah McClain's death.
+Photo Source: Colorado Attorney General Phil Weiser talks during a news conference at the AG's offices in Denver, Colorado.
 Oct.
 23, 2019 file photo (Andy Cross/The Denver Post via Associated Press)

 Colorado Attorney General Phil Weiser launched a new probe into the death of unarmed, 23-year old Elijah McClain in Colorado in 2019.
 The US Justice Department has also launched a civil rights probe into the death of the unarmed young man by police.